 |Medical ||Autoimmune disease, which can present with psychiatric symptoms |

 |Social ||Current or past sexual, physical, or emotional abuse.
 Note sexual preference and current relationship satisfaction |

 |Economic ||Ability to meet ongoing financial needs |

-Mood, anxiety, and alcohol or substance use disorders are three families of psychiatric disorders ...
+Mood, anxiety, and alcohol or substance use disorders are three families of psychiatric disorders commonly seen and ...